DrSuraj/CodeAlpha_WORD_COUNTER/README.md

 WORD COUNTER

 A simple project for beginners is good to start.
 It can be built using Swing in Java.
-Here, the application tells you the no of words, the entered paragraph has.
+Here, the application tells you the number of words, the entered paragraph has.